gargeesuresh/Analyzing-and-Addressing-the-toxicity-prediction-difference-between-active-passive-comments/README.md

-# Analyzing and Addressing the toxicity prediction difference between active/passive comments in google's Perspective API
+# Analyzing and Addressing the toxicity prediction difference between different comments with same semantic meaning